 Windex now offers a foaming glass cleaner that comes in an aerosol can to help the cleaner stick to vertical surfaces without dripping.
 It can be used on all the same surfaces as their other glass cleaners, except glass stove tops, and contains ammonia.
 It is not a disinfectant.

-Windex Multi-Surface Cleaner With Lavendar
+Windex Multi-Surface Cleaner With Lavender

-Just like Windex glass cleaners are meant to shine glass, Windex Multi-Surface Cleaner With Lavendar is meant to shine other surfaces around your home.
+Just like Windex glass cleaners are meant to shine glass, Windex Multi-Surface Cleaner With Lavender is meant to shine other surfaces around your home.
 This product doesn't contain ammonia or any disinfectants and appears pink in the bottle.
 It was made to remove fingerprints, smudges, and dirt from surfaces like countertops, bathroom surfaces, mirrors, and tables and make them shine.